-Embracing the North Country National Scenic Trail, the country's longest National Scenic Trail stretching 4,800 miles across eight states, as it passes through the city should be a priority.
-Pursuing a "Trail Town" designation from the North Country Trail Association's Trail Town program should be pursued.
-Becoming a Trail Town can grow awareness and support for the North County Trail, improve access and information to get members of the community active in the outdoors and boost the economic benefits by providing recognition to local businesses.
+Embracing the North Country National Scenic Trail, the longest of America's 11 National Scenic Trails, stretching 4,800 miles across eight states, as it passes through the city should be a priority.
+Pursuing a "Trail Town" designation from the North Country Trail Association's Trail Town program should be actively embraced.
+Becoming a Trail Town can grow awareness and support for the North

+County Trail, improve access and information to get members of the community active in the outdoors and boost the economic benefits by providing recognition to local businesses and attracting hikers from outside of the community.